 More than 400 small pilot studies have been held because of the CCAP course and these have led to hospitals accepting aromatherapy as part of holistic nursing care.
-Please see below for some of the hospitals that have sponsored the course, or who currently use clinical aromatherapy.
+Please see below for some of the hospitals that have sponsored the course or currently use clinical aromatherapy.

-Special mention should be given to Texas Harris Methodist Fort Worth, TX (THFW) who has continued to sponsor courses as well as sponsoring two instructor courses.
-THFW was featured on CBS news in 2008 for their pioneering work with aromatherapy in high risk pregnancy patients.
-Mention should also be give to Aurora WI, who have supported and sponsored clinical aromatherapy for several years, and to Alegent Health, Omaha, NE, who sponsored 20 of their nurses through the clinical aromatherapy program.
-Mention should also be given to The Valley Hospital, NJ who are currently one of several hospitals hosting the CCAP training.
+Special mention should be given to Texas Harris Methodist Fort Worth, TX (THFW) which has continued to sponsor courses as well as sponsoring two instructor courses.
+THFW was featured on CBS News in 2008 for its pioneering work with aromatherapy in high-risk pregnancy patients.
+Mention should also be given to Aurora WI, which has supported and sponsored clinical aromatherapy for several years, and to Alegent Health, Omaha, NE, who sponsored 20 of their nurses through the clinical aromatherapy program.
 These are just a few examples out of many.
 Thank you to all those who have helped open the doors.
 We could not have done this without you.

 Dr. Jane Buckle wrote her first book, Clinical Aromatherapy in Nursing in 1995.
 Published in 1997, it led the way for some new thinking about nursing.
 Dr Barbara Dossey, herself a pioneer and leading author in holistic nursing, wrote “this book is a hallmark for holistic nursing”.
 Dr. Buckle's aim was to change the face of nursing.
 Her 2nd book, Clinical Aromatherapy: Essential Oils in Practice, published in 2003, expanded the vision.
 Reprinted 10 time, the book opened many doors for those wanting to use aromatherapy as a legitimate complement to holistic nursing care.
 The development of Nursing Diagnosis in 1985 gave nurses a template and a language to use aromatherapy to improve comfort, reduce anxiety, fatigue, grief, infection and pain.
 Clinical aromatherapy empowers nurses to use the art as well as the science of aromatherapy to nurture their patients, and in the process to nurture themselves.
 Clinical Aromatherapy: Essential Oils in Healthcare is the 3rd in the trilogy and will is Dr. Buckle's last book.
 Published in 2015, it strives to put clinical aromatherapy into healthcare.
 This is the first totally peer-reviewed, evidence-based clinical aromatherapy text and Dr. Buckle is very grateful to the reviewers of each chapter for their time and encouragement.
 The book contains a great deal of new information.
 Dr. Buckle also included tables of some of the studies completed by her students in each chapter, as well as published research.